Actindo-AG/Documentation/DataHub/UserInterface/08_VariantSets.md

     Attribute name.

 - *Key*
     Attribute key.
-The key is required for API access and must be system wide unique.
+The key is required for API access and must be system-wide unique.

 - *Data type*
     Attribute data type.